In addition, students complete 342 hours of clinical practicum in the on-site clinic.

 All knowledge & skills learned in class are used and applied within the Clinic Practicum, therefore, one of the evaluation criteria qualifying you to successfully complete a Clinical Practicum Term Module is the successful completion of all in-class courses within the same term.

-*Note that if you are completing the 3.5-Year Blended Program, the Clinical Practicum component is completed during the 16-months spent onsite.
+*Note that if you are completing the 3.5-Year Blended Program, the Clinical Practicum component is completed during the onsite portion.

 The Student Intern Clinic and Community Clinics operate after classes Monday to Friday from 3:30pm – 8:00pm and select Saturdays from 8:00am - 5:00pm.
 You are required to complete your practicum during the hours of operation.
 Special Event Clinics are scheduled opportunistically as each event is available.
 They may be scheduled during class and/or after hours at a variety of locations.